SimonFJ20/courses/compiler/chapter_3.md

 When parsing an if-expression, we assume we already have reached an `if`-token.

 We skip the `if`-token.
 Then we parse the condition expression `cond`.
 Then we check for a `{`-token and parse block.
 Then we check for an `else`-token.
 If not present, we return an if-expression with no `falsy`-option.
-Else we skip the `else`-token, check for and parse the `falsy`-block, and return the if-expression with the `falsy`-option.
+Else we skip the `else`-token.
+If we find a `if`-token, it means we're parsing an else-if construct, in which case we parse an if expression recursively.
+Else check for and parse the `falsy`-block.
+And then return the if-expression with the `falsy`-option.

 ## 3.8 Loop expressions